pi-apps-go/pi-apps/README.md

 Original Pi-Apps serves **over 1,000,000 people** and hosts [over 200 apps](https://pi-apps.io/wiki/getting-started/apps-list/).

 **Pi-Apps Go is very new and is a work in progress.** Please expect some features to be missing/broken and [report](https://github.com/pi-apps-go/pi-apps/issues/new?template=bug-report.yml) any issues you encounter.
+Also as it does not contain any apps yet, it is not recommended to use it as an Pi-Apps replacement until it is throughly tested and the apps are added.

 ## Install Pi-Apps Go
 Open a terminal and run this command:
 ```bash